Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Introduction

-We emphasize that by assuming gradient compressibility instead of gradient sparsity, we are allowing for completely dense gradients (see Figure~\ref{fig:compressible}).
-Moreover, the subset of indices corresponding to the largest entries in $\nabla f(x)$ can change for different $x$.
-Empirically, we have observed that gradients are less compressible for $x$ closer to the optimal solution.
-Thus, practical methods need to explore the opportunity offered by compressible gradients when they are present and still work even when they are not.
-To this end, we introduce a version of ZORO employing an {\em adaptive sampling} strategy, that is able to dynamically adjust the expected number of large components of $\nabla f(x)$, and incurs no penalty when $\nabla f(x)$ is not compressible.
-In all the examples we have tested, compressibility is present and leads to significant speedup.

-Note that assuming a noisy oracle (see \eqref{eq:OracleDefinition}) makes problem \eqref{eq:reg_opt_problem} significantly harder (compare our results with, for example, \citep{Nesterov2017}).
-In contrast to \citep{Wang2018} and others, we do not assume that our noise is zero mean, but instead only assume that it is bounded.
-We call this type of noise {\em adversarial}, and it can arise when the oracle calls are simplified for faster speed ({\em e.g.}, a simulation that is early terminated) or when the noise has a non-stationary distribution.
-In both cases, it is difficult to know the noise distribution, so one has to treat them as adversaries.
-To clarify, ZORO still works with Gaussian noise without modification.

-ZORO's main iteration is based on the proximal-gradient method but uses an approximate gradient $\hat\bfg_k$ that is estimated from multiple calls to $E_{f}(x)$ for $x$ near $x_k$.
-The estimation uses randomized finite differences and compressed sensing.
+\paragraph{Inexact prox-gradient descent} ZORO's main iteration is based on the prox-gradient descent method but uses an approximate gradient $\hat{\bfg}_k \approx \nabla f(x_k)$ constructed using randomized finite differences and compressed sensing.
 Key to our analysis is a careful estimation of the gradient error, $\|\nabla f(x_k) - \hat{\bfg}_k\|_2$, which comes from the following four components: the oracle noise, the finite differencing, the error due to compressed sensing, and the ``tail error'' due to approximating $\nabla f(x_k)$ by its best $s$-sparse approximation.
-We characterize how this error affects convergence speed and final solution accuracy, and describe how to control it by choosing the sampling radius and the number of samples appropriately.
-This enables us to prove that ZORO has sublinear convergence rate for smooth convex $f$ and smooth nonconvex $f$, and linear convergence for (restricted) strongly convex $f$, up to some error horizon.
-The interactions between oracle noise, compressible gradients, and regularizer take us to a partially uncharted area of analyzing noisy proximal-gradient descent, which we overcome with novel analysis.
-In particular, we prove sequence boundedness instead of assuming them.

-We complement our theoretical results with extensive numerical validation.
-We also provide additional experimental evidence for the ubiquity of compressible gradients in real-world problems.
-Finally, in an appendix, we clarify several issues regarding functions with sparse gradients that were unclear in the prior literature.
+Although there are many prior results in the literature characterizing the iteration complexity of (prox-) gradient descent using an inexact gradient \citep{schmidt2011convergence,friedlander2012hybrid,tappenden2016inexact,berahas2021global}, they do not precisely fit our situation.
+For example, \citep{schmidt2011convergence} requires $\|\nabla f(x_k) - \hat{\bfg}_k\|_2\leq \varepsilon_k$ with $\sum_{k=1}^{\infty}\varepsilon_k < \infty$, which is not the case for ZORO.
+Thus we prove new results on convergence of inexact (prox-) gradient descent that may be of independent interest. \\